 4. Have stacks of the Free to Speak pamphlet in your church foyer for people to take and give to students, teachers, and friends during the week.

-5. Print our Religious Freedom Day Handbook and give to any school leaders or educators in your congregation.
+5. Print our Religious Freedom Day Guidebook and give to school leaders or educators in your congregation.